A1Liu/a1liu.github.io/src/_collections/_posts/2019-03-21-explicit-captures-for-rust-blocks.md

 In [his second video on a games programming language][jai-video-two], Jonathan Blow discusses the concept of C++ captures in its lambda syntax, and the potential generalization of the capture syntax to any block.
-I think that this feature would be useful to implement in Rust, (and potentially easier to implement than in other languages because of the existing emphasis on memory safety), for the following reasons:
+I think that this feature would be useful to implement in Rust for the following reasons:

 [jai-video-two]: https://youtu.be/5Nc68IdNKdg?t=3030